Border blaster: Europe

 The British government created countermeasures after World War II: the state-owned telephone monopoly prevented studios in Britain from linking by telephone to the transmitters of Radio Luxembourg.
 These restrictions were mostly lifted following the privatisation and demonopolisation of the UK telephone system.

+In Slovenia, TV Koper-Capodistria was especially historically a de-facto semi official border blaster, as its signals can be received well throughout Northeast Italy and some of the first private local stations often retransmitted the signal from Nanos on ch.
+E27.
+It was particularly popular in the 70s due to transmitting in color before RAI did and might have influenced Italy's decision to use PAL as the color standard.
+However by the late 1980s and early 1990s it started losing relevance as private TV stations started spreading and eventually blanketing the signal.

+Likewise, RAI itself was a de facto border blaster, with its TV signals being receivable in modern day Slovenia and Croatia since 1954, when RAI started transmitting on ch.
+E5 from Monte Venda, two years before the start of TV service in Yugoslavia.
+Later on, many local and regional private TV stations in Veneto and Friuli Venezia Giulia also became de-facto border blasters due to high power without attenuating the beams towards Slovenia and Croatia.
+This was also the case for Albania, with many Albanians during Hoxha's rule relying on Italian TV for information on the outside world.
+For local stations this persisted into the digital era with many maintaining ERPs of hundreds of kilowatts without attenuation towards the horizon, until the late 2022 UHF spectrum reorganizing where the 700 MHz band was freed for mobile networks, as well as most local muxes ceasing transmissions in favor of RAI and Mediaset's local TV muxes.

+Italian FM stations are still de-facto border blasters, being receivable in coastal Slovenia and Croatia even with very modest antenna setups.

 Northern U.S. and Canada

 Signals of many US and Canada radio stations (and to a lesser extent television outlets) encroach on neighboring territory.
 Such stations are usually not deemed "border blasters," as their programming is not primarily targeted at listeners and viewers across the border.
 US and Canadian stations adhere to comparable maximum power levels, and the encroachment is regarded as unintentional and largely unavoidable.
 However, in areas where a US radio station is close to a significantly larger Canadian metropolitan area (or vice versa), true border blasters do exist.